-According to regulation EU Member States or Transmission System Operators (TSO-s) are required to guarantee 30 days gas supply to vulnerable customers.
-Such customers make up approximately 5% of the Estonian market and in accordance of the regulation demand by protected customers should be taken during 30 days at one million m3 per day.
+According to regulation EU Member States or TSOs are required to guarantee 30 days gas supply to vulnerable customers.
+Such customers make up approximately 5% of the Estonian market and in accordance of the regulation demand by protected customers should be taken during 30 days at one million m^3 per day.